Overseas eSIM Point-Earning: Ride Signup & Payment Cashback on a Plan That Fits Your Trip

 - ④ Check the setup method before departureCheck QR-code setup, APN, and activation timing before leaving.
 Finish the setup while you have Wi-Fi for peace of mind.

 - ⑤ Bundle with trip prep to avoid missed earningsIf flights and insurance are also routing/cashback eligible, do them together.
-Consolidate points into your main ecosystem and use them before they expire. expiry-prevention guide.
+Consolidate points into your main ecosystem and use them before they expire.
+Expiry-prevention guide.

 Common mistakes and how to avoid them